 OF&G's associated farmers

-Mark Leafarmers_and_growers Green Acres is an organic mixed arable and livestock (beef and sheep) farm that my wife Liz and I have been farming organically for 18...Organic
+Mark Leafarmers_and_growers Green Acres is an organic mixed arable and sheep farm that my wife Liz and I have been farming organically since 2000.
+We are certified...Organic

 Tim Mayfarmers_and_growers We produce (on average) conventional wheat at 7.8 tonnes/hectare (milling and feed), barley (malt and feed) at 6.5 tonnes/hectare, beans (for human consumption) at 2.5...Conservation Agriculture